 It is a testament to his versatility and skill that such a variety of producers, DJs and musicians have sought his smooth voice & energetic presence on collaborative ventures.

-Tickets for this concert are £15 in advance/£18 on the door.
+Tickets for this concert are £18 in advance.

 This Grade I listed church, which dates from the mid 13th Century, overlooks the street in the centre of our village.
 The medieval architecture provides a spectacular backdrop to our musical events.
 The chancel contains an internationally famous collection of medieval brasses commemorating the de Cobham family.